- Disease Approach

 Virginia M.-Y. Lee, PhD, Director of CNDR, is also the principal investigator of a National Institute on Aging (NIA)-funded Frontotemporal Degeneration Program Project Grant.

-Patients and families with FTD disorders can consult experts at the Penn FTD Center, led by Murray Grossman, MD.
+Patients and families with FTD disorders can consult experts at the Penn FTD Center.

 The ALS Association-supported ALS Center at Pennsylvania Hospital provides multidisciplinary evaluation and treatment of patients with amyotrophic lateral sclerosis (ALS) and related motor neuron disorders.